gvellut/momentum4_playpause_block/README.md

 Momentum4 PlayPause Block is a macOS 15+ menu bar app and companion CLI that block remote play/pause commands by owning the active media-command path, then forwarding only approved HID play/pause presses back to Apple Music.

-The CLI path is:

-- hidden AppKit process
-- silent now-playing proxy
-- HID correlation
-- Apple Music forwarding through osascript

 ## What The Supported Path Does

+The supported path is:

+- a hidden AppKit-backed process with a silent now-playing proxy so macOS routes media commands to it
+- HID correlation so only approved HID play/pause presses are treated as real local input
+- Apple Music forwarding through `osascript` for approved presses
-- Swallows remote play/pause commands that do not correlate with an allowed HID source.
+- swallowing of remote play/pause commands that do not correlate with an allowed HID source
-- Forwards approved HID play/pause presses to Apple Music.
-- Keeps the app in the menu bar unless you choose to hide it.
+- the menu bar app stays in the menu bar unless you choose to hide it

 ## Limitations

 - Apple Music only.
   Forwarding uses AppleScript to control `Music`, so Spotify and other players are not supported by the production path.
-- The app no longer targets a Bluetooth address.
-  The supported path is source-based, not headset-ID-based.
-- While blocking is enabled, non-approved remote play/pause sources are swallowed globally.
+- The supported path is source-based, not headset-ID-based.
+While blocking is enabled, non-approved remote play/pause sources are swallowed globally: The app targets the way the Sennheiser Momentum 4 connects to macOS for swallowing its events.
+It may work for other headsets with similar setup (AVRCP) but not a given.

 ## Settings